 Background: White

-Face Size: 80% of photograph
+Face Size: 80% of the photograph

 Borders: No